-The Company established a reserves committee on January 9, 2008 and adopted written terms of reference that set out the authorities and duties of the committee.
-The Res Committee currently consists of three (3) members, namely Mr. David Yi He (Chair of the Res Committee and an INED), Mr. Guangzhong Xing (INED) and Mr. Kowk Ping Sun (ED).
+The Company established a Reserves Committee on January 9, 2008 and adopted written terms of reference that set out the authorities and duties of the committee.
+The Reserves Committee currently consists of three members, namely Mr. David Yi He (Chair of the Reserves Committee and an INED), Mr. Guangzhong Xing (INED) and Mr. Kwok Ping Sun (ED).

-The primary duties of the Res Committee include (i) reviewing and approving management's recommendation for the appointment of independent evaluators; (ii) reviewing procedures for providing information to the independent evaluators; (iii) meeting with management and the independent evaluators to review the reserves data and reports; (iv) recommending to the Board whether to accept the content of the independent evaluators' report; and (v) reviewing the procedures for reporting on other information associated with oil sands producing activities and generally reviewing all public disclosure of estimates of reserves.
+The primary duties of the Reserves Committee include, but not limited to, reviewing and approving management's recommendation for the appointment of independent evaluators; reviewing procedures for providing information to the independent evaluators; meeting with management and the independent evaluators to review the reserves data and reports; recommending to the Board whether to accept the content of the independent evaluators' report; reviewing procedures for reporting on other information associated with oil sands producing activities and generally reviewing all public disclosure of estimates of reserves.

-The Res Committee meets at least once annually to review procedures relating to the disclosure of information with respect to oil and gas activities, including reviewing its procedures for complying with its disclosure requirements and restrictions set forth under applicable securities requirements.
-During the year under review, the Res Committee held a meeting to review the report issued by the independent valuer relating to the reserves data.
+The Reserves Committee should meet at least once annually to review procedures relating to the disclosure of information with respect to oil and gas activities, including the review of its procedures for complying with its disclosure requirements and restrictions set forth under applicable securities requirements.